AAA Scholarship Foundation

 About AAA Scholarship Foundation

-The AAA Scholarship Foundation awards scholarships solely to qualifying low-income, disabled and/or displaced students.
+AAA Scholarship Foundation promotes the advancement of education by administering educational choice programs.
 The typical AAA Scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
-More than 85 percent of AAA scholarships are distributed to children at or below 185 percent of poverty.
-Many children are either below grade level, failing at their previous school or both when they receive a scholarship.
+More than 80 percent of these children are initially awarded AAA scholarships while living in households with annual incomes at or below 200 percent of the federal poverty level.
+Many are either below grade level, failing at their previous school or both when they first receive a scholarship.
 Parents, who find their children in these circumstances and are concerned about their future, look for viable options.
-They seek an atmosphere that challenges their child and will reverse inadequate learning, social patterns and the potential lifelong negative impact.
-They wish to change their child’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.
+They seek an atmosphere that challenges their children and will reverse inadequate learning, social patterns and potential lifelong negative impacts.
+They wish to change their children’s learning environment, acquaintances and the unfortunate predictable outcomes associated with school failure.

-Click here for a pdf of this Student Spotlight
+Click here for a pdf version of this Student Spotlight.

 Filed Under: Scholarship Spotlight